fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

 .. literalinclude:: ../../examples/credential-response-deferred.json
   :language: JSON

 The Wallet Instance MUST use the value given in the *lead_time* parameter to inform the User when the Credential becomes available (e.g. using a local notification triggered by the *lead_time* time value).
-PID/(Q)EAA Providers MAY send a notification to the User through a communication channel (e.g. email address), if previously provided by the User to the PID/(Q)EAA Provider.
+Credential Issuers MAY send a notification to the User through a communication channel (e.g. email address), if previously provided by the User to the Credential Issuer.

 Deferred Request
 ^^^^^^^^^^^^^^^^

-Upon receipt of the notification (by the Wallet Instance and/or by the PID/(Q)EAA Provider), the User accesses the Wallet Instance.
+Upon receipt of the notification (by the Wallet Instance and/or by the Credential Issuer), the User accesses the Wallet Instance.

 The Wallet Instance MUST present to the Deferred Endpoint an Access Token that is valid for the issuance of the Digital Credential previously requested at the Credential Endpoint.